Summary: The Spirit of Laws (page 3)

 The principle of aristocracy is similar, because the nobles, like the people in a democracy, must decide on laws that will affect themselves.
 They too must be virtuous—but to a lesser degree.
 Montesquieu calls this virtue moderation.
 Moderation is therefore the principle of aristocracy.

 Virtue is not the principle of monarchy.
-Just as the finest machines are those that use the fewest gears, wheels, and components, so too does a monarchy achieve the greatest things with the least possible virtue.
+Just as the finest machines are those with the fewest moving parts, a monarchy achieves the greatest things with the least possible virtue.

-The state functions independently of love for the fatherland or self-denial: The laws take the place of all these virtues, which are no longer needed—the state dispenses with them 3.
+The state functions without love for the fatherland or self-denial: The laws take the place of all these virtues, which are no longer needed—the state dispenses with them

 1 II, chap.
 4